 You can install the unit on a clean flat surface or on an equipment rack using the rack-mount ears.
 The unit should always be installed in a well ventilated, static free environment and close to the AC power source.
-Max. operating temperature is 0°C to 40°C and 5% to 95% non-condensing humidity.
+Max. operating temperature is 0° C to 40° C and 5% to 95% non-condensing humidity.

-Connect the display device (Monitor, Projector, etc.) to one of the output connectors DVI/HDMI 1 or HDMI 2 featured by all models, or SDI or HDBaseT featured only on certain models.
-If applicable, connect the speakers to the audio output connectors.
-(The image shown here is for a fully loaded model)
+Connect the display device (Monitor, Projector, etc.) to one of the output connectors DVI/HDMI are available on all models, and SDI or HDBaseT are featured only on certain models.
+If applicable, connect the speakers or external audio amp to the audio output connectors.

-Connect the Input sources (Blue Ray Player, Set Top Box, PC, etc.).
-Use input connectors from different groups for the 1⁄4 sec ultra-fast switching.
-Different groups are identified by the their related key color on the front panel.
-If applicable, also connect any audio sources
+Connect the Input sources (Blu-Ray Player, Set Top Box, PC, etc.).
+Use connectors from different groups to achieve the 1⁄4 sec ultra-fast switching.
+Groups are identified by the button color on the front panel.
+If applicable, also connect any audio sources to the 3.5mm stereo jacks.

-Inset the power cord to power-up the unit.

-The power-up process takes about one minute.
+Inset the power cord to turn-on the unit.
+The boot-up process takes about one minute.